-Persons wishing to report incidents of sexual misconduct (sexual assault, nonconsensual sexual contact, nonconsensual sexual intercourse, sexual exploitation, sexual harassment, dating violence, intimate partner violence, domestic violence, stalking, and intimidation) may choose any/all of the options below:
+Persons wishing to report incidents of sexual misconduct (sexual assault, sexual exploitation, sexual harassment, dating violence, domestic violence, stalking, and intimidation) may choose any/all of the options below:

-- Speak with a confidential resource on- or off-campus for support, advocacy, and counseling services. - File a complaint with, or give verbal notice to, the Title IX Coordinator, Caroline Koziatek or deputies at the contact information above.
-Such a report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the Title IX Coordinator or any other official listed.

-- 3. Report online, using the reporting forms posted at newhaven.edu/reportit. - 4.
+- 1. Speak with a confidential resource on- or off-campus for support, advocacy, and counseling services. - 2.
+File a complaint with, or give verbal notice to, the Title IX Coordinator, Barbara Lawrence (203.932.7269 or blawrence@newhaven.edu) or deputies at the contact information above.
+Such a report may be made at any time (includingd during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the Title IX Coordinator or any other official listed. - 3.
+Report online, using the reporting forms posted at newhaven.edu/reportit. - 4.
 Report via the LiveSafe application to the University Police Department.
 LiveSafe users can send in reports using the anonymous feature if they are not comfortable with disclosing their identity.
 University of New Haven Police will not be able to see who the report is coming from if this is activated.
 Complainants should be aware, however, that anonymous reporting may inhibit the University's ability to offer supportive measures.
-Information provided anonymously will be used in compliance with the Clery Act for data collection.
-LiveSafe is a free mobile safety app made available by University of New Haven Public Safety.
-Download the LiveSafe mobile app in iTunes or the Google Play store.
-Once downloaded, the user should select "University of New Haven" as the school/agency and fill out their user profile. - Notify law enforcement, and receive assistance from campus authorities in making such notification, if desired.
+Information provided anonymously will be used in compliance with the Clery Act for data collection. - 5.
+Notify law enforcement, and receive assistance from campus authorities in making such notification, if desired.
 This may include obtaining a protective order, applying for a temporary restraining order, or seeking enforcement of an existing protective or restraining order.